Insights

 Relationship design

-Design systems that feel like thinking companions rather than tools.
+Design systems that function as thinking companions rather than tools.
 This means creating transparency in AI reasoning, maintaining human agency, and ensuring interactions feel authentic and collaborative rather than automated.

 Adaptive intelligence